-Real-time projects: These are projects from outside sources in which the instructor deems applicable to the curriculum.
-The instructor's discretion is used to assign these projects to the whole class, a particular group of students or an individual student.
-These projects may allow for special needs, such as leaving class early or coming in late as necessary.
+Real-time projects: Projects from outside sources in which the instructor deems applicable to the curriculum.
+The instructor's discretion is used to assign projects to the whole class, a group of students or an individual student.
+These projects may call for special circumstances, such as leaving class early or coming in late as necessary.
 These projects may substitute for an assigned project or may be an additional project based on complexity.
 These projects are graded equally to any class project or examination.